Access to Health Records

 Your request for access to your health record can be made using one of the following methods:

-- Post: Data Protection Team, Livewell Southwest, Hatfield House, Burrington Way, Plymouth, PL5 3LZ
+- Post: Data Disclosure Team, Livewell Southwest, Hatfield House, Burrington Way, Plymouth, PL5 3LZ

 - Email: [email protected]

-For help and advice on accessing health records, please feel free to contact the Data Protection team on 01752 435111.
+For help and advice on accessing health records, please feel free to contact the Data Disclosure team on 01752 435111.

 For access to your social care information, you will need to contact Plymouth City Council.
 More information on their procedures or for a copy of their application form, click here.